grafolean/grafolean/README.md

 Frontend uses [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to disallow loading of resources from anywhere except from the host itself.
 The limit also applies to external plugins.

 The backend should make no requests to the external services, except:
-- `https://app.grafolean.com/` - reporting telemetry if enabled (see below), and
 - `https://github.com/` - downloading [external plugins](https://github.com/grafolean/widget-plugin-template) when admin installs / upgrades them.

 Note that this list might be updated in the future, however, we will make an effort to avoid any tracking that is not strictly necessary.